 3. When to Buy Blueberries

-Blueberries are typically in season in North American from May to August, depending on local conditions.
+Blueberries are typically in season in North America from May to August, depending on local conditions.
 If you can't find fresh blueberries, try using bilberries as a substitute, or check your grocer's freezer aisle for frozen blueberries which, when thawed, lend the same sweet-sour flavor as their fresh counterparts to blended drinks, sauces, jellies, and certain baked goods.
 You can now also find dried blueberries on the market, which can be used as you would other dried berries or raisins.
 And then, of course, there’s blueberry jam to keep the season going all year long!

 4. How to Find the Perfect Blueberry and How to Store Them